bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 {layout="Synthesize"}
 # Measuring "Deviance"

-Now that you know how to compute standard deviation on your own, here is the contract for `stdev`, along with an example that will calculate the standard deviation for the `pounds` column in the animals-table:
+Now that you know how to compute standard deviation on your own, here is the Contract for `stdev`, along with an example that will calculate the standard deviation for the `pounds` column in the animals-table:

 ```
 # stdev :: (t :: Table, col :: String) -> Number